 Japanese barberry is a spiny deciduous shrub that can reach 6 feet in height.
 Leaves are small and oval with smooth margins.
 There are two common color morphs, a dark-green and deep-purple variety.
 The green form is usually associated with shaded sites, while the purple morph is more common in full sun.
 Japanese barberry has a single spine at each node where the leaves meet the stem.
 Flowers are very small, white to yellow in color, and bloom in April or May.
 Fruits are small oval bright-red berries that are approximately 1cm long.
 The inner roots and stem of Japanese barberry are vibrant yellow in color.

 Japanese barberry closely resembles another invasive shrub, common barberry (Berberis vulgaris).

+NOTE: If you receive a "sign in" message, click cancel to continue.
 Confirmed observations of Japanese barberry submitted to the NYS Invasive Species Database.
 For more information, visit iMapInvasives

 Japanese barberry is a common ornamental species used in commercial and residential landscaping.
 It easily escapes into natural areas via bird dispersed seeds where it can dominate forest understories and riparian corridors.

 Japanese barberry is capable of long distance dispersal via bird and animal deposited seeds.
 With numerous sharp spines, herbivorous animals will not feed on barberry when it invades natural areas.
 As a result, native species are overgrazed and Japanese barberry dominates the landscape.